-calls attention to the criminality of Gratien's murder (line 6230).
-Febus calls a "hustinge," and La3amon tells us that "moni cniht, moni eorl, moni þein, moni cheorl, / moni riche burh-mon þer wende beon bliðe anan" ("many a knight, many an earl, many a thane, many a churl, many a rich burgess there expected to be happy soon") (lines 6027-8).
+Many a knight, many an earl, many a thane, many a churl, many a rich burgess there expected to be happy soon.

 The emphasis on social inclusiveness may or may not derive from La3amon's acquaintance with Geoffrey's version, but his account of Gratien's murder by two freemen suggests that he was interested in going further in examining this theme.
 La3amon is at his creative best when narrating this episode.
 He tells us that the Roman Emperor Maximien "dude ut of bende.
-Gracien þene hende" ("released from bondage Gratien the courteous"), which is something of a verbal conundrum since we do not know if Gratien's courtesy precedes or follows his free status.
-The elaborate oath-swearing ceremony in which Maximien invites Gratien to "bicum mi mon" (line 6064) emphasises Gratien's feudal vassalage, and La3amon's comment that "be aðes weoren isworene & æft heo weoren forlorene" ("the oaths were sworn, and afterwards they were forgotten") (line 6073), suggests that Gratien's observance of feudal loyalty is dubious.
+Gracien þene hende" ("released from bondage Gratien the courteous," 6062), which is something of a verbal conundrum since we do not know if Gratien's courtesy precedes or follows his free status.71 The elaborate oath-swearing ceremony in which Maximien invites Gratien to "bicum mi mon" (6064) emphasises Gratien's feudal vassalage, and La3amon's comment that "þe aðes weoren isworene & æft heo weoren for-lorene" ("the oaths were sworn, and afterwards they were forgotten," 6073), suggests that Gratien's observance of feudal loyalty is dubious.

-It is appropriate that the infidelity of this courteous commoner is rewarded by his assassination by two characters with equally ambiguous social status: the freemen from East Anglia.
-The account of Gratien's death at the hands of these two is unique to the Brut, prompting C.S.
-Lewis to speculate that La3amon was "in touch with an English, not British, tradition of
+It is appropriate that the infidelity of this courteous commoner is rewarded by his assassination by two characters with equally ambiguous social status: the freemen from East

-There are certain textual difficulties in interpreting this passage.
+71 There are certain textual difficulties in interpreting this passage.
 Geoffrey has both a "Gratianus municeps" (the freedman) and the Emperor Gratianus, who enlists Wanius and Melga in their fight against Maximianus.
-Wace collapses these into one, imperfectly, since he now refers to this Gratien as a knight (line 6110-6111).
-For discussion, see Weiss, Wace's Roman de Brut, p.
-155, n.
-3. La3amon, however, must have known-either from Geoffrey or from Bede, Ecclesiastical History, I.xi-that the passage referred to a commoner called Gratianus, since he restores the idea that Gratien is in bondage.
+Wace collapses these into one, imperfectly, since he now refers to this Gratien as a knight (RB 6110-11).
+For discussion, see Weiss, Wace's Roman de Brut, 155 n3.
+La3amon, however, must have known-either from Geoffrey or from Bede, Ecclesiastical History, I.xi-that the passage referred to a commoner called Gratianus, since he restores the idea that Gratien is in bondage.

-some later revolt, perhaps against the Danes, or even Normans.\\7 To my knowledge, the names Æthelbald and Ælfwald, although relatively common in Anglo-Saxon England, occur in close proximity in only one place in extant literature: the entry for the year 778 in the D and E versions of the Anglo-Saxon Chronicle.\\ The entry, an insertion from a now lost set of Northumbrian annals, tells how the murder of three "hea gerefan" ("high reeves") by the earls Æthelbald and Heardberht led to a coup d'état against King Æthelred and his replacement by King Ælfwald.\\ As this history bears only slight resemblance to the account of the twin brothers in the Brut, La3amon could only have encountered it after it had undergone considerable modification, perhaps through oral tradition.
-This is not impossible: the final chapters of the Historia contain a large amount of material about Northumbrian history in an equally modified form, and it is possible that La3amon drew from similar traditions.\\
+Anglia.
+The account of Gratien's death at the hands of these two is unique to the Brut, prompting C. S. Lewis to speculate that Lazamon was "in touch with an English, not British, tradition of some later revolt, perhaps against the Danes, or even Normans."72 To my knowledge, the names Æthelbald and Ælfwald, although relatively common in Anglo-Saxon England, occur in close proximity in only one place in extant literature: the entry for the year 778 in the D and E versions of the Anglo-Saxon Chronicle.73 The entry, an insertion from a now lost set of Northumbrian annals, tells how the murder of three "hea gerefan" ("high reeves") by the earls Æthelbald and Heardberht led to a coup d'état against King Æthelred and his replacement by King Ælfwald.74 As this history bears only slight resemblance to the account of the twin brothers in the Brut, Lazamon could only have encountered it after it had undergone considerable modification, perhaps through oral tradition.
+This is not impossible: the final chapters of the Historia contain a large amount of material about Northumbrian history in an equally modified form, and it is possible that Lazamon drew from similar traditions.75 Lazamon may have come to associate these names from Northumbrian history with East Anglia based on some version of the entry circulating in that region, but it is equally possible that he failed to distinguish the regions.76